 2. Prepare your steak for the grill

 Part of this step is the infamous “allow your steak to come up to room temperature for 20 to 30 minutes.”
 While that’s great when you have the time (because it promotes even cooking), it’s not strictly necessary.
 For example: in most restaurants, your steak is kept under refrigeration until the moment you order it.
-So, this step is helpful but not required.
+So, while this step is helpful when grilling steak, it’s not required

 A better way to prepare your steak for the grill is to make sure the surface is very dry.
 If you salted it the night before, you’re set.
 The steak sat uncovered in the refrigerator and the surface dried out really nicely.
 If you didn’t have time for that, pat it dry (super well) with paper towels before hitting the grill.

 You might be used to grilling steaks over a blazing hot fire.
 If you’re cooking a 1-inch steak (or, a thinner cut like flank steak), that’s definitely the way to go.
 When it comes to thick-cut steaks, you’ll end up burning the exterior before you can reach a perfect medium-rare inside.
 Solving this problem is easy: it’s all about time and temperature.

 Set up your grill for indirect heat and cook the steak on the cooler side.
 This will promote even cooking, inside and out.
 When it gets close to the desired cooking temperature (about 10 degrees away), flip it onto the hot side of the grill.
 Sear it for a few minutes on each side until it’s finished cooking and you’ve gotten your grill marks.
 This reverse sear method may seem counterintuitive, but it creates the best browning and a nice, caramelized crust.